 What is Eclecticism exactly?

 Eclecticism started around the late 19th century, taking hold first in architecture and then shortly thereafter moved into the Interior design space.
 Unlike the revivalists of the time, eclecticism was and still is about creating something new by mixing rich elements of the past, textures, styles, and even trends.

 As an aside note, if you re a traditionalist, you may be drawn to eclectic design elements because it can bring historical artifacts (or heirlooms) into the design space.
-But what is different between traditionalism and eclecticism is the inspiration.
+However, what is different between traditionalism and eclecticism is the inspiration.
 Traditionalists aim to preserve history, while eclecticism seeks to create something new with it.